abrennec/sose20_cc2/02_ofApp/assignments/readme.md

 - Make use of ofKeyPressed(..) to switch between the visualizations (refer to the blendingExample from the previous session for more details on how to achieve this).
 - Would it be possible to blend between the visualizations?
   - If so, how could you do this?

+## Discussion Points

+- What is pragma once used for?
+- What is an API ?
+How is the setup / components in your own words?
+- What is OpenGL ?
+How is it related to graphics hardware?